 Next class in Mainz:

-It is possible to bring your own thin sections to the course: we will try to discuss their content with some private advice.
+It is possible to bring your own thin sections and other microstructural datasets to the courses: we will try to provide advice on their interpretation.

 Catering and lodging

 We organize drinks and coffee during the course.
 Accommodation has to be organized by the participants themselves.
 Unfortunately there are no student dorms or similar available through Uni Mainz.
 We recommend that participants look for accommodation using Air bnb.
 It will be cheaper to share accommodation.
 If you want to share your contact details with other participants in order to arrange this, please advise firstname.lastname@example.org.

 Useful information for foreign participants is available on the Welcome Centre website of the Johannes Gutenberg University.